ISI-apex/casper-utils/README.md

     $ casper-utils/jobs/gpref.sh PREFIX_PATH casper-generic-ARCH

-where
-* the first argument (`PREFIX_PATH`) is a relative or absolute folder where the prefix will be built (ensure several GB of space, and note that after prefix is built it cannot be relocated to another path)
-* the second argument is a Gentoo profile name where ARCH identifies the CPU family for which to optimize via the `-march,-mtune` compiler flags.
-For the generic unoptimized use `amd64`; for gpuk40 (Xeon E5-2670) use `sandybridge`;
-  for supported cpu families see `ebuilds/profiles/casper-generic-*`).
+where the second argument is a Gentoo profile name where ARCH identifies the CPU family for which to optimize via the `-march,-mtune` compiler flags.
+For the generic unoptimized use `amd64`; for gpuk40 (Xeon E5-2670) use `sandybridge`; for supported cpu families see `ebuilds/profiles/casper-generic-*`).

 ### Tips and notes